plotdb/datahub/README.md

 Sharehub is in a standalone JS file. include `sharehub.js` / `sharehub.min.js` / `sharehub.bundle.min.js` if you want to use it.

+Constructor options:

+ - `id`: document to connect.  optional
+ - `init-connect`: default true. if true, auto connect to sharedb if `id` is given.

+APIs:

+ - `connect(id)`: connect to sharedb with doc id `id`. return Promise, resolved when connected.
+ - `disconnect()`: disconnect current doc from sharedb. return Promise, resolved when disconnected.

 ## Scoping